-This Avro 652A Anson Mk.1 (Serial # R3/LW/9680, C-GTCU) in its present skeleton state, waits its turn for restoration.
-Once restored, will be one of a few MK.1s in the world still in existence.
+This Avro 652A Anson Mk.
+I (Serial # R3/LW/9680, C-GTCU) in its present skeleton state, waits its turn for restoration.
+Once restored, will be one of a few Mk.
+Is in the world still in existence.

-The Avro “Anson” was a British twin-engine, multi-role aircraft that served with the RAF and RCAF during the Second World War and afterwards.
-Named for British admiral George Anson.
-Manufactured by AV Roe & Company (Avro), the Anson originated from the Avro 652 commercial aircraft
+The Avro Anson, named for British admiral George Anson, was a British twin-engine, multi-role aircraft that served with the RAF and RCAF during the Second World War and afterwards.
+Manufactured by AV Roe & Company (Avro), the Anson was designed in 1935 and originated from the Avro 652 commercial aircraft.

-Originally built as a General Reconnaissance aircraft the Mk I (652A) it was armed with:
+Originally built as a General Reconnaissance aircraft the Mk.
+I was armed with:

-2 – 350 HP Armstrong Siddeley Cheetah IX Radial Engines.
+- Two 350 HP Armstrong Siddeley Cheetah IX Radial Engines.

-Two 100lb bombs and external racks for eight 20lb bombs, flares or smoke-floats.
+- Two 100lb bombs and eight 20lb bombs, flares or smoke-floats in internal racks.

-It was slow, cold and noisy and is the most famous British aircrew trainer of all time.
-Used in huge numbers, nicknamed ‘Faithful Annie’ is fondly remembered by most of Royal Air Force-trained.
+It was slow, cold and noisy but rugged and very reliable and is possibly the most famous British aircrew trainer of all time.
+Used in huge numbers and nicknamed ‘Faithful Annie’, it is fondly remembered by the many thousands of aircrew who trained in it.

-The museums Anson is a British built MK I /III. served as RAF R9882.
-First assigned to the RCAF (6081) to the BCATP No.3 Service Flying Training School (Calgary AB).
+The museum’s Anson is a British built Mk.
+I that served as RAF R9882.
+It was first assigned to the RCAF (6081) BCATP No.3 Service Flying Training School (Calgary AB).
 A winter conversion kit was installed by Prairie Airways Ltd at Moose Jaw, SK in early 1941.
-Thereafter transferred to MacDonald Brothers Aircraft in Winnipeg for conversion (modified) to a MK III December 1941-Jan 1942.
-Transferred to No.4 Training Command (Regina SK) when completed.
-Retired for disposal June 1944, transferred to No.2 Command Dec 1944, and stored by No.10 Repair Depot (Calgary AB).
+In December 1941-Jan 1942 it went to MacDonald Brothers Aircraft in Winnipeg for conversion (modification) to Mk.
+III specifications, receiving Jacobs L-6MB engines and hydraulically powered landing gear and flaps.
+After conversion it was transferred to No.4 Training Command (Regina SK).
+Retired for disposal June 1944, it was transferred to No.2 Command Dec 1944, and stored by No.10 Repair Depot (Calgary AB).